PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Thank --" Relan began.
 But a finger pressed to his lips and silenced him.

 "Shhh.
 Don't ruin it.
-I'm going to enjoy this."
+I'm going to enjoy this," said Rattick.

 The Troll lowered his head and made two whuffing grunts.
 This expulsion of air freed his tusks from the ponderous folds of his cheeks and filled the enclosed space with the foul stench of troll breath.
 He stepped forward to begin his charge.